 Originality – 10/10

 In terms of both gameplay and story, to simply put it, there is no other game like Portal.
 It’s a prime example of why I think it’s excellent that more and more indie developers are being provided with a much bigger window of opportunity than ever before; because there have been a large number of them that have come up with some of the greatest titles to have ever been developed.
-Though Portal 2 would perfect the formula, and I will give it a proper review in the future once I’m finished playing it, the impact that the first game has had since its release is undeniable.
+Though Portal 2 would perfect the formula, the impact that the first game has had since its release is undeniable.